rmjarvis/TreeCorr/docs/params.rst

     - ``weight`` = The total weight of the pairs in each bin.
     - ``npairs`` = The total number of pairs in each bin.

-:nk_statistic: (str, default='compensated' if ``rand_files`` is given, otherwise 'simple') Which statistic to use for the mean shear as the estimator of the NK correlation function.
+:nk_statistic: (str, default='compensated' if ``rand_files`` is given, otherwise 'simple') Which statistic to use for the estimator of the NK correlation function.

     Options are: